Plant science at the dinner table: apples

 - Apples are good for your teeth.
 The fruit’s fleshy fiber helps scrub your teeth, gums and tongue.

 - The apple skin helps to remove stains from your teeth.

-- Michigan Apple Committee—they have a variety of information on apples, apple recipes and kids activities including electronic games.
+- The Michigan Apple Committee provides a variety of information on apples, apple recipes and kids activities, including electronic games.
 The teacher’s kit is especially great for kids and is packed with lessons and activities for the classroom or fun with your family.

-- MSU Extension Apples—Apples are the No. 1 fruit crop in Michigan and they play an important role in our economy and agritourism.
+- Michigan State University Extension offers various information about Michigan’s number one fruit crop.
+As such, apples play an important role in the state’s economy and agritourism.
 MSU Extension has extensive information on growing apples, pest management, harvesting, current research and experts to help commercial and backyard apple growers.